NExTplusplus/L2I/README.md

 ```

 ## Difference with Paper Method
-The code in the repo supports joint training of both factual and hypothetical questions.
+The code in this repo supports joint training of both factual and hypothetical questions.
 Note that if you want to add the matching block of TAT-HQA, i.e. set the --cross_attn_layer > 0, you probably have to first train on factual questions and fine-tune on hypothetical questions as described in TAT-HQA paper, otherwise the performance of hypothetical questions will have problem.

 ## Citation
 ```bash